 Can you leave pellets in the hopper?

 No. Leaving unused pellets in the smoker hopper can expose them to air moisture, humidity, or even rain.
 Any of these factors can result in the pellets absorbing moisture and rotting.
-Many pellet smoker grills have a door or clean-out feature in the hopper, which makes it easy to empty it of any remaining pellets.
+Many pellet smoker grills have a door or clean-out feature in the hopper, which makes it easy to empty out any remaining pellets.
 Use this to empty the hopper after each use, and transfer the pellets to an airtight container to be used next time.

 How long do wood pellets last in storage?